CyTon-Code/ReadFiles/README.md

 <h4>Main functions:</h4>
 <ul>
- <br>- CheckFile.py - The function of checking a file (for presence and
+ <br>!
+CheckFile.py - The function of checking a file (for presence and
 reading) before working with it.
 </ul>